ArtemGontar/solutionarchitect/content/learnings/observability/alerting-and-incidents-in-distributed-system.md

 Alerting and incident response are essential aspects of managing distributed systems.
 They involve monitoring the health and performance of our systems, identifying issues and problems, and taking appropriate action to resolve them.

-## Key points
+## Effective Incident Management: Techniques for Type/Severity Classification and Event Flood Control
-Incident Type/Severity Classification is a key consideration when designing an alerting and incident response system.
+[Incident Type/Severity Classification](https://about.gitlab.com/handbook/security/security-operations/sirt/severity-matrix.html) is a key consideration when designing an alerting and incident response system.
 It involves categorizing incidents based on their type and severity, and defining appropriate response procedures for each category.
 This can help us prioritize and manage incidents more effectively, and ensure that the most critical issues are addressed first.

-Event Flood Control is another important aspect of alerting and incident response in distributed systems.
+[Event Flood Control](https://www.ibm.com/docs/en/nnm/9.2.0?topic=SSNFET_9.2.0/com.ibm.netcool_OMNIbus.doc_7.4.0/omnibus/wip/probegtwy/concept/omn_prb_floodanomalydetection.htm) is another important aspect of alerting and incident response in distributed systems.
 It involves implementing mechanisms to prevent an excessive number of alerts or incidents from overwhelming our response teams or systems.
 This can include techniques such as rate limiting, thresholding, and deduplication, which can help us control the flow of alerts and incidents and ensure that our teams are able to handle them effectively.

-## Best Practices
+## Best Practices for Effective Alerting and Incident Response

 - Define clear and consistent alerting policies: It is important to define clear policies for what types of events should trigger alerts, and how these alerts should be escalated and addressed.
 This can help ensure that our teams are aware of the most critical issues and can respond appropriately.